The E. M. Viquesney Doughboy Database

 The photo at left, from the Cherokee Messenger & Republic shows the Doughboy before it was cleaned and restored.

-In the Spring of 2002, with County Assessor Sonya Booher leading the activities, the Doughboy and its base were cleaned and restored by Jensen Conservation Services of Omaha, Nebraska, and the hand and rifle were replaced.
+In the Spring of 2002, with County Assessor Sonya Booher leading the activities, the Doughboy and its base were cleaned and restored by Jensen Conservation Services of Omaha, Nebraska, and the hand and rifle were replaced (the sling wasn't included).
 Funds for the project were raised by public subscription and a grant from Save Outdoor Sculpture.
 The monument was rededicated November 11, 2002 in a program that gave recognition, by name, to the 21 servicemen whose names had been listed on the original base.

 Picture